akka/akka/akka-docs/src/main/paradox/typed/cluster-sharded-daemon-process.md

 so may be a relatively slow operation.
 If a subsequent request to rescale is sent while one is in progress it is responded to with a failure response.

-Switching over to dynamic scaling from the original static number of workers is possible in a rolling upgrade.
+A rolling upgrade switching from a static number of workers to a dynamic number is possible unless the sharded daemon process was limited to a role.
+With roles the same process may end up running parallel instances until the rolling upgrade has completed.
+It is not safe to roll from dynamic to static.

 ## Scalability